ninabarzh/broomstick/content/posts/inductive-brics-climate.md

 ### The ultimate power move (2040): “You sank our emissions, now we own the sky”

-With a robust green alliance in place, BRICS+ makes its most audacious move yet.
+With a strong green alliance in place, BRICS+ makes its most audacious move yet.
 The coalition buys up the global carbon credit market, effectively cornering emissions trading like a climate-conscious Bond villain.
 Debt relief for Global South nations is now explicitly linked to reforestation and emission sinks.
 Save trees, cancel debt.
 It's wildly popular.

 After decades of ice-cold diplomacy, China and India broker a historic détente, enabling the construction of a Himalayan solar belt—a monumental infrastructure project delivering uninterrupted clean energy from Nepal to Singapore.